-- 64 The jatropha projects described in this paper have had to adapt and be creative in order to jointly benefit to the communities and the project developer. - 65 The selected project site respects a number of economical, climatic and soil conditions.
-The design and management of the project keeps its long-term social, economical and environmental sustainability at its centre. - 66 The corner stone guaranteeing the long-term sustainability of a project and thus its benefit to the communities and the project operator alike is the mass of quality grains collected.
-This factor is strongly correlated with the yield on the one hand and the economic incentive for farmers to manage their jatropha plantation, harvest, shell and dry the fruits on the other hand. - 67 The jatropha project developer shall thus make sure that all agronomic conditions are gathered for jatropha to grow and produce well, develop R&D experiments to adapt cultivation practices to local conditions, strive to find the best genetics for a given project site and train farmers on all aspects of jatropha management. - 68 The jatropha project developer shall also monitor closely the production costs incurred by the farmers and the benefits they yield from the sale of their production.
+- The jatropha projects described in this paper have had to adapt and be creative in order to jointly benefit to the communities and the project developer. - The selected project site respects a number of economical, climatic and soil conditions.
+The design and management of the project keeps its long-term social, economical and environmental sustainability at its centre. - The corner stone guaranteeing the long-term sustainability of a project and thus its benefit to the communities and the project operator alike is the mass of quality grains collected.
+This factor is strongly correlated with the yield on the one hand and the economic incentive for farmers to manage their jatropha plantation, harvest, shell and dry the fruits on the other hand. - The jatropha project developer shall thus make sure that all agronomic conditions are gathered for jatropha to grow and produce well, develop R&D experiments to adapt cultivation practices to local conditions, strive to find the best genetics for a given project site and train farmers on all aspects of jatropha management. - The jatropha project developer shall also monitor closely the production costs incurred by the farmers and the benefits they yield from the sale of their production.
 The project operator shall thus adjust the price within the range of its possibilities; largely depending on the price of oil and fertilisers which operators have little power over.
-The project developer can also dedicate its effort in finding ways to add more value to its production:

-This site uses cookies and gives you control over what you want to activate oil and animal feed from the seedcake for instance.
-In tion costs is another solution to improve the benefit/cost entail the identification of appropriate tools such as the w years time, all the other conditions shall reinforce the 1 the communities and the project developer.

-y, the project developer shall find solutions to ensure mself and the communities.
-In Eco-Carbone's project, agro-forestry system where annual cash and food crops s proven an efficient solution for the communities and so the project developer.
-Achten, W.M.J. et al. (2008), 'Jatropha bio-diesel production and use', Biomass and Bioenergy, 32: 1063-1084.
+The project developer can also dedicate its effort in finding ways to add more value to its production: biopesticide production from the oil and animal feed from the seedcake for instance.
+In parallel, lowering farmers' production costs is another solution to improve the benefit/cost ratio of the farmers.
+It can also entail the identification of appropriate tools such as the shellers introduced recently. - Once yield is secured over a few years time, all the other conditions shall reinforce the alignment of the interests between the communities and the project developer. - Until jatropha reaches maturity, the project developer shall find solutions to ensure short-term revenues for both himself and the communities.
+In Eco-Carbone's project, integrating jatropha as part of an agro-forestry system where annual cash and food crops are produced on the same plot has proven an efficient solution for the communities and so has pre-selling carbon credits for the project developer.